OWASP/www-chapter-vadlamudi/index.md

 ## Welcome

-Welcome you all to OWASP VFSTR Deemed to be University, Vadlamudi Student Chapter Vignan’s Foundation for Science, Technology and Research (VFSTR) University, provides quality education in a diverse and intellectually stimulating environment.
+Welcome you all to OWASP VFSTR Deemed to be University, Vadlamudi Student Chapter. <br />
+Vignan’s Foundation for Science, Technology and Research (VFSTR) University, provides quality education in a diverse and intellectually stimulating environment.
 It imparts value addition training to students to make them competent and inspired engineers.
-The Institute celebrates the power of knowledge, cultivates vision and encourages new ideas, besides aiming to inculcate human values and build awareness about the self and society around.
+The Institute celebrates the power of knowledge, cultivates vision and encourages new ideas, besides aiming to inculcate human values and build awareness about the self and society around. <br />
-The OWASP VFSTR Deemed to be University, Vadlamudi Student Chapter was formed in 2023 with the aim of spreading awareness about cybersecurity
+The OWASP VFSTR Deemed to be University, Vadlamudi Student Chapter was formed in 2023 with the aim of spreading awareness about cybersecurity.<br />
 Our Chapter plan to conduct many Webinars, Workshops and Technical Talks.
 All these events are open to all where everyone can join and share their knowledge & collaborate in Security domain.
-The chapter presents opportunities for the communities in contributing to design & develop secure usage.
+The chapter presents opportunities for the communities in contributing to design & develop secure usage..<br />

 ## Participation

 The Open Web Application Security Project (OWASP) is a non-profit foundation that works to improve the security of software.
-All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.<br />
 Chapters are led by local leaders in accordance with the Chapters Policy.
-Financial contributions should only be made online using the authorized online donation button.
+Financial contributions should only be made online using the authorized online donation button.<br />
 Everyone is welcome and encouraged to participate in our Projects, Local Chapters, Events, Online Groups, and Community Slack Channel.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
-We also encourage you to be become a member or consider a donation to support our ongoing work.
+We also encourage you to be become a member or consider a donation to support our ongoing work. <br />

 ## Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->